Hall of Ambassadors. Real Alcázar Palaces of Seville

 National Heritage certification

-The site of the marriage of Charles V and Isabella of Portugal.
+Setting for the wedding between Charles V and Isabella of Portugal.

 - Construction: Alcázar fortress